gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/solvation-energy.rst

 ..  container:: justify

-    All these lines have been seen in the first tutorial, :ref:`bulk-solution-label`.
-In short, this script will perform a steepest descent by updating the atom positions according to the largest forces directions, until the energy and maximum force reach a reasonable value.
+    All these lines have been seen in the previous tutorials.
+In short, with this input script, GROMACS will perform a steepest descent by updating the atom positions according to the largest forces directions, until the energy and maximum force reach a reasonable value.

 ..  container:: justify

-    Apply the minimization to the solvated box using *gmx grompp*:
+    Apply the minimization to the solvated box using *gmx grompp* and *gmx mdrun*:

 ..  code-block:: bash